 The fifth and final pathway is really redefining our business model and the way that we think about what higher education is.
 Right now when you ask anyone what higher education is, they’re going to talk about credit hours and how many students take in credit hours.
 I think we need to think about higher education – the business model – as the creation, application, and dissemination of knowledge.
 That opens us in a much wider way to serve the changing needs of society.

 At the end of the decade, we’ll be in many ways a different university; but, in many ways, we’ll be the same.

 Q: You also spoke about the importance of making college affordable and mentioned that the college will make "significant changes" to how you help CMU's students pay for college.
 What are some of those "significant changes" that CMU's current and future students can expect to see, and when can they expect to see them?

 A: We’ve already started implementing some of these ideas.
 We have recently changed our scholarship program to be a lot more aggressive specifically and especially on the merit side.
 One of the things we’ve done there that I think is very innovative and important is that the scholarships we are providing are based on a percentage of tuition versus a fixed dollar amount.
-The reason that’s important is that if a student’s here for four or five years during that time tuition will most likely increase.
+The reason that’s important is because if a student’s here for four or five years during that time tuition will most likely increase.
 By tying it to a percentage of tuition, those scholarship dollars will also increase – providing them a much better budgeting tool for their families and themselves.

 We’ve also changed some internal policies that will be more equitable to students to maintain their scholarships.
-In the past, the guidelines to retain the scholarships were a little higher than what it took it initially earn them.
+In the past, the guidelines to retain the scholarships were a little higher than what it took initially to earn them.

 The other part is we have re-vamped and will continue to refine our tuition model to match the tuition dollars to the expenditures.
 This means freshman and sophomores will have a lower rate than juniors and seniors.
 As we look at the scholarship model, those too will fluctuate between the first two years and the second two years.